w3f/General-Grants-Program/grants/speculative/bit_country.md

 * An open protocol for managing & incentivizing small-medium communities.

 **Mission Statement**

-* Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web.
+Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web in the communities that they have involvement.

 **A Real World Case Study & Experiment**